-This course enables students to view agricultural and animal husbandry environments, as well as the natural environments surrounding them, from a broad perspective that encompasses their protection and utilization.
-It also allows them to gain the latest knowledge about the roles and functions of animals, plants, insects and microorganisms that make up the environments, about their mutual interactions and their relations with agriculture and animal husbandry, as well as about ecological conservation.
+The Laboratory of Ecology and Environmental Science provides an overarching view of utilizing and protecting agricultural and animal husbandry environments and the natural environment that encompasses them.
+They also gain the latest knowledge on the roles and functions of animals, plants, insects, and microorganisms that make up these environments.
+In addition, students learn about their mutual interactions and relationships with agriculture and animal husbandry, from an ecological conservation perspective.

-Yasushi HashimotoThemeThe ecology of plants and associated fungi, including mycorrhizal and endophytic fungi in natural and agricultural ecosystems.
+HASHIMOTO YasushiThemeThe ecology of plants and associated fungi, including mycorrhizal and endophytic fungi in natural and agricultural ecosystems.

 FieldForest ecology, Mycology, Fungal ecology